 2. Lower Operating Costs

 As we’ve addressed previously, these educational institutions are spending a large part of their budgets on electricity bills.
 The solution to this is a perpetual source of energy: the sun.
 The biggest benefit of making this switch is that there is little to no operational costs for solar energy.

 The primary costs that you will have to face are the initial purchase and perhaps the professional installation.
 Beyond that, these panels are relatively low-maintenance apart from occasional cleaning.
+But not to worry, you can also DIY clean your solar panels with proper guidelines followed.
 This is thus a low-risk, high-gain switch for all the schools and universities.

 3. Aids in Development